0x4447/0x4447-cli-node-strawberry/README.md

 This CLI will automatically create a HTTPS redirect from one domain to another.
 This seemingly simple task is actually quite complex when you want to have a domain be redirected over a encrypted connection.

-The problem is that you need to create a new SLL certificate for the domain that you want to redirect from, and have it some how be accessible by the public.
+The problem is that you need to create a new SSL certificate for the domain that you want to redirect from, and have it some how be accessible by the public.
 One solution would be to just have a regular server to do the redirect, but that seams to be an overkill for a such small task.

 Another solution would be to go serverless, and take advantage of what AWS has to offer so you don't have to manage a server for a simple redirect.